Yasinta Aurellia

 Yasinta Aurellia (Javanese: ꦪꦱꦶꦤ꧀ꦠꦄꦲꦸꦫꦺꦭ꧀ꦭꦶꦪ; born October 2, 2003) is a model and Indonesia beauty pageant titleholder who was crowned as Puteri Indonesia Lingkungan 2023.
 She represented Indonesia at Miss Supranational 2023 beauty pageant in Małopolska, Poland and she was placed in the top 24 semifinalists.

 Early life and education

-Yasinta Aurellia was born in Sidoarjo, East Java, Indonesia to a Javanese-Korean parent.
+Yasinta Aurellia was born in Sidoarjo, East Java, Indonesia to Javanese parents.
 She has studied communication science at National Development University "Veteran" of East Java (UPN Veteran Jawa Timur) in Surabaya, East Java.

 Pageantry

 Puteri Indonesia Jawa Timur 2023

 Yasinta competed in the provincial pageant and won the title Puteri Indonesia Jawa Timur 2023 on February 11, 2023.
 As Puteri Indonesia Jawa Timur 2023, Yasinta represented her province at Puteri Indonesia 2023 national pageant.